 Cats and their human devotees are a misunderstood bunch.
 This I learned when I wrote “Why cats never became man’s best friend” explaining how the newly mapped cat genome reveals that, compared with dogs, house cats are only partly domesticated.
 The backlash on Quartz’s Facebook page was epic.
 The post received nearly 1,700 comments—more than any other post on Quartz’s Facebook page, ever.
 What prompted this outpouring?
 I referenced the cat stereotype commonly traded among dog people that cats are passive-aggressive and emotionally unavailable.

 On the face of it, dog people seem to be less touchy.
 Our article last year on dogs’ genetic wildness (“Stop coddling your dog—he’s 99.9% wolf”) was widely read, but it sparked hardly any response from dog people at all—and certainly no outrage.

 So why do cat people come off as so darned sensitive?
 Maybe because they are.
 Studies do indeed show cat people tending toward greater nervousness and moodiness than the pro-canine crew.
 Recent research also suggests pet owners with more neurotic traits are also inclined to feel more anxiety about their pets’ feelings toward them.
 Whether consciously or not, both media and society seem to love to rub this insecurity in.

-Yet many in the pro-cat camp argues that the bond they share with their cats is superior to what dog people experience with their pets:
+Yet many in the pro-cat camp argue that the bond they share with their cats is superior to what dog people experience with their pets:

 Sounds pretty bitter, maybe.
 But on this point, at least, the cat people are not as crazy as the stereotype maintains.
 Their pet of choice has largely resisted the human meddling that has somehow hewn chihuahuas and whippets from the genes of wolves—meaning: cats just aren’t programmed to please people the way dogs are.
 And this may explain why cat people seem to have an incredibly deep bond with their pets.